wy-z/Golite/README.md

 # golite
-A Golang plugin collection for SublimeText 3.
+Add autocompletion, linting and IDE features for Golang to Sublime Text 3.